kyuupichan/electrumx/docs/PROTOCOL.rst

 Protocol versions are denoted by [major_number, minor_number] pairs, for example protocol version 1.15 is [1, 15] as a pair.

-A party to a connection speak all protocol versions in a range, say from `protocol_min` to `protocol_max`.
+A party to a connection will speak all protocol versions in a range, say from `protocol_min` to `protocol_max`.
 This min and max may be the same.
 When a connection is made, both client and server must initially assume the protocol to use is their own `protocol_min`.

 The client should send a `server.version` RPC call as early as